NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 ![OBI_asserted_assay_pattern](images/OBI_asserted_assay_pattern.png)

-## OBO Assay Device Settings Pattern
+## OBO Assay Pattern with Device Settings
 Since we also want to say what kind of devices were used in VIBSO specific assays and how these were set, we extend the assay pattern by importing these classes and relations:

 ![OBI_asserted_assay_pattern](images/OBO_setting_pattern.png)

-## OBO Assay Pattern with Investigation and Sampling
+## OBO  Assay Pattern with Data Transformation, Investigation and Sampling
 To zoom out a bit further, this is the pattern proposed to be able to also express:
 * who performed an assay,
-* what kind of data transformations where performed on the raw data of an assay,
+* what kind of data transformations where performed on the data output of an assay,
 * what kind of sampling process was done before the assay,
-* and in which grander investigation process is the assay a part of.
+* and in which grander investigation process the assay is a part of.

 ![OBI_asserted_assay_pattern](images/OBO_Investigation_Assay_Pattern.png)